duhrer/pico-launchpad/README.md

 # Pico Launchpad

-*NOTE: This is a work in progress and only supports partial functionality at the moment.
-Although it will power a Launchpad from its host port, it can't send it any messages at the moment.
-You can use a MIDI routing utility to connect the Launchpad and this unit, but at the moment it can't send the sysex messages required to paint the launchpad.
-Trust me, I'm working on it.*

-This project is meant as a starting point to create instruments and interfaces using a Novation Launchpad and a dual-USB Raspberry Pi Pico (or Pico 2).
+This project is meant as a starting point to create instruments and interfaces using a Novation Launchpad Pro (MK 2) and a Raspberry Pi Pico (or Pico 2).

 This project was cloned from [my template repository](https://github.com/duhrer/pico-midi-transformer), see that project